-Substance abuse counselors continue to be in demand across the U.S., and the need is growing because of increasing rates of drug, alcohol and nicotine addictions.
-According to recent data, 1 in every 10 Americans suffer from a form of drug addiction.
+Substance abuse counselors continue to be in demand across the U.S., and the need is growing because of increasing rates of drug, alcohol, and nicotine addictions.
+According to recent data, 1 in every 10 Americans suffers from a form of drug addiction.
 Alcoholism, moreover, has affected more than 16 million Americans in the past seven years.
 While these statistics present a distressing situation, they also illustrate the vital importance of addiction treatment centers and professional counseling services all over the country.

 Students who are interested in how to become substance abuse counselors can pursue a bachelor’s degree and, afterward, complete a master’s degree as part of licensing requirements.
 The Bureau of Labor Statistics (BLS) reports there is a positive employment prospect for substance abuse counselors, with as many as 23,800 additional counselors needed by 2026.

 Becoming a Substance Abuse Counselor

 Although counseling careers in government may require only a high school diploma, along with addiction counseling courses and supervised work experience, the minimum employment requirement for a substance abuse counselor is a bachelor’s degree.

 Students who plan to find employment in a private facility must attain their bachelor’s degrees and licenses before they can be allowed to practice as substance abuse counselors.
 To attain licenses, counselors will need to complete as many as 4,000 hours of clinical experience under the direction of a supervising counselor.
 A master’s degree in mental health counseling is also a requisite in the filing for a license in some states.